VoskhodXIV/IaC/README.md

     Description: "The custom AMI built using Packer"
 ```

+> NOTE: For more details on how we'll be using HCP Packer, refer [here](https://github.com/VoskhodXIV/webservice#package-packer).

 ### :hammer: Configuration

 To launch the EC2 AMI at CloudFormation stack creation, we need to have a few configurations in place.